nhanb/sf5db/README.md

 ## Build & bundle for prod:

-The deploy command makes use of [ghp-import][4].
+The push command makes use of [ghp-import][4].
 If you don't have it already:

 ```bash
 sudo pip3 install ghp-import